wmjordan/Codist/README.md

 ## Other Features

-From version 7.4 on, extra menu commands to open build output target folder are added to the _Build_ menu.
+Extra menu commands to open build output target folder are added to the _Build_ menu (currently this command primarily works for C# projects).

-It is possible to output a time stamp after each build.
+It is possible to output a time stamp after each build, just check the option in the _Display_ section of the _Options_ dialog.

+From version 8 on, there is a command in the _File_ menu to transform Markdown documents.

+For VSIX developers, there is are some options to help your extension development.

+1. "Show syntax classification info" button on Smart Bar This feature can help you get classification and tagging information on selected code, which is useful for developing and debugging syntax highlight.
-For VSIX developers, there is also an option to automatically increment version number for your VSIX manifest file.
+2. Automatically increment version number for your VSIX manifest file.
+3. "Show active window properties" on File menu
+   This command helps you gather information about active window pane, including the primary code window, for instance, roles of text view, properties of text view or text buffer.
+4. "Open ActivityLog.xml" command on File menu ActivityLog file may contain information when your developing extension goes wrong.
+This command can help you open and read that file easier.

 # Feature Control